A Retired Marine And A Photojournalist Confront War's 'Invisible Injuries'

 On photographing the explosion that left TJ with a traumatic brain injury

-Finbarr O'Reilly: My job in these situations is first of all not to get in the way of what's happening, while also trying to remain safe myself.
+O'Reilly: My job in these situations is first of all not to get in the way of what's happening, while also trying to remain safe myself.
 So I was very focused on my role while these guys were focused on theirs.
 So I would just photograph things unfolding.

 On what it is like to live with a traumatic brain injury

-Brennan: I was trying to take off my boots to take my first shower in a few months, when I first arrived at Camp Bastion [now Shorabak].
+TJ Brennan: I was trying to take off my boots to take my first shower in a few months, when I first arrived at Camp Bastion [now Shorabak].
 And there's something really scary about being inside your own head and telling your hands to untie your laces — and they won't listen.

 You know what you're supposed to be doing.
 You're telling yourself what you're supposed to be doing.
 And your fingers are working, but something's not connecting.
 And the emotion and the fear that I felt in that moment and knowing that I had a difficult time recalling my own daughter's name just an hour ago at the hospital — like, that was really scary.
 There are times now where I have [what] I call ... "bad brain days," and that first day in the hospital was one of my first bad brain days that I had.